Birds of the Zwin

 Every year, a number of stork couples breed in the Zwin Nature Park.

 The Zwin is one of the most important breeding areas in Belgium for the magnificent pied avocet.

 From April to August, common terns make up a large chunk of the bird population on the breeding islands in the Zwin.

 In spring, many nightingales fill the air with their magnificent song in the Zwin’s dunes.

 The airport aspect is enhanced by all the migratory birds that pass through here.
 Many species stop over to recover and top up their fuel stores.
-Eye-catchers include Eurasian spoonbills and waders such as grey plover, dunlin, bar-tailed godwit, and Eurasian whimbrel.
+Eye-catchers include Eurasian spoonbills and waders such as the grey plover, dunlin, bar-tailed godwit, and Eurasian whimbrel.
 These birds stop here twice a year, to rest and forage for food en route to their breeding and wintering areas.
-On fair weather days, you can enjoy the spectacle of thousands of migratory birds flying over.
+In fair weather, you can enjoy the spectacle of thousands of migratory birds flying overhead.
 In spring especially, under the influence of easterly winds, large numbers of Eurasian spoonbills, birds of prey, meadow pipits and common swifts sometimes fly past.